 Shooting on fast continuous mode, then you” need a fast memory card to capture your images as fast as possible.
-This card will do the trick and on the Sony a7III, there is a dedicated slot for such a card.
+This card will do the trick.

 These are the ‘general camera settings’ for capturing wildlife that we have selected on all our cameras.